 There have been some questions in the past regarding how my boyfriend feels towards the fact I now have an ileostomy.
 To be honest, I hadn’t really thought of writing about it before because I wasn’t quite sure.
 As my mentality has progressed — so has his.
 I mean, when you live together, your emotions bounce off one another 24/7, so if one of you is feeling down the likelihood is that your partner will feel somewhat succumbed to that.
-It’s been an emotional ride for the both of us and I’ve relied on him (as well as my blog) to make me feel better about myself.
+It’s been an emotional ride for the both of us and I’ve relied on him to make me feel better about myself.

 We’ve been together for a long time but one of my first thoughts after surgery was, “Is he going to leave me?”
 I didn’t know if he’d be able to cope (back then I was a complete mess) and I didn’t know if he’d still find me attractive.
 I didn’t know if intimacy was going to become awkward, and actually, I didn’t know if he’d ever want to be intimate with me again.
 I was convinced he’d only stayed with me because he felt too scared to leave when I was in such a vulnerable position like this.

 I made the decision whilst in the hospital that in order to keep my relationship (the one normality in my life), I’d hide my ileostomy from him.
 I wouldn’t let him see it.
 Maybe that way he wouldn’t look at me differently.
 I made him leave the room when the nurses would come to change my bag, with my mum guarding the door until they finished.
 I made sure not to take my top off around him or expose my stomach.
 I was certain that in order to still be attractive, I’d have to be fully clothed at all times.

 How was I going to carry out this level of pretense for the rest of my life?